 On May 18, 2017, BKC received its License to operate as a Licensed Producer of medical cannabis under the ACMPR.
-At this point in time, the License does not permit Beleave to sell medical cannabis.
+On April 13, 2018, BKC received its sales license from Health Canada to sell medical cannabis under the ACMPR.
 Beleave's ability to grow, store and sell medical cannabis in Canada is dependent on its License.
 Failure to comply with the requirements of the License or any failure to maintain the License would have a material adverse impact on the business, financial condition and operating results of Beleave.